ErxrilOwl/profile-stack/README.md

  }());
 ````
+This will allow the Angularjs client to search for the correct information
+in the sails API and also talk to the ghost-blog API

 To setup the ghost-blog with the angularjs profile site may take a number of steps depending on the version.
 The current
-version 0.7.9 requires DB adjustments be made in order to allow angularjs to access the ghost-blog public api.
+version 0.11.3 requires DB adjustments be made in order to allow angularjs to access the ghost-blog public api.
 The following
 links may be of use:

 * [http://api.ghost.org/docs/client-authentication](http://api.ghost.org/docs/client-authentication)